What is Product Liability Insurance?

-Is Product Liability Covered Under My General Liability Policy?
+Is Product Liability Covered Under My General Liability Insurance Policy?

-Some insurance companies include product liability insurance under the ‘products and completed operations’ clause of your general liability policy.
+General liability insurance usually covers third-party bodily injury, third-party property damage, and accusations of advertising injury.
+Some insurance companies offer product liability insurance under the ‘products and completed operations’ clause of your general liability policy.
 This is typically sufficient if you are in a low-risk or non-hazardous industry.
 However, if you sell pharmaceuticals, food, toys, insecticides, etc. the coverage under general liability may not be sufficient.
-In some cases, insurance companies won’t include it in your general liability policy if your business is deemed high risk and it must be purchased as separate coverage.
+In some cases, insurance companies won’t include it in your general liability policy if your business is deemed high risk and it must be purchased as a separate coverage.

 The Three Types of Product Liability Claims

-Design Defect: This type of claim proposes that the design of the product is unsafe.
-Most people think of recalls on car-seats or strollers.
+- Design Defects: This type of claim proposes that the design of the product is unsafe.
+Most people think of recalls on car seats or strollers.

 Examples of the Necessity of Product Liability Insurance

-Example #2: If someone purchases a carseat from your business and it’s found that the design is defective and didn’t properly protect their child in an accident, they can sue you and the manufacturer for faulty design.
-They can be awarded damages for injury/medical expenses, cost of legal defense and fees, and compensatory awards for pain and suffering.
+Example #2: If someone purchases a car seat from your business and it’s found that the design had a product defect and didn’t properly protect their child in an accident, they can sue you and the manufacturer for faulty design.
+They can be awarded damages for injury/medical costs, cost of legal defense and fees, and compensatory awards for pain and suffering.
 If the child were seriously injured—or worst case scenario passes away—you could lose your business.
-Product liability insurance steps in to help cover costs that you wouldn’t otherwise be able to afford.
+If you have product liability insurance, your insurance company can help cover costs that you wouldn’t otherwise be able to afford.

 Example #3: Let’s say a customer buys a product from your shop—a disposable lighter.
 The customer uses the lighter and it malfunctions, burning your customer.
 Your store may be sued—along with the manufacturer—even though you had nothing to do with manufacturing it or making it unsafe, and you had no way of knowing it would malfunction.
 Even if you’re not responsible, you can be found liable because you were part of the supply chain—which is why you need product liability insurance to protect your business.

-Is Product Liability Insurance the Same as Product Recall Coverage?
+Is Product Liability Insurance the Same as Product Recall Insurance?

-Product liability insurance covers the costs of lawsuits and/or damages brought against you if a product is recalled due to contamination, claims of bodily harm, etc. However, it does not cover the cost of removing products from shelves, associated costs, and recouping a damaged reputation of your business.
+Product liability insurance covers the costs of lawsuits and/or damages brought against you if a product is recalled due to contamination, claims of bodily harm, etc. However, it does not cover the recall costs when defective products need to be removed from shelves.
+Nor does it cover associated costs, financial losses, and recouping your company's reputation.
 That is where product recall coverage comes into play.

 Product Liability Insurance Cost